-The only official music education Dvorak received – two years’ study at the Institute for Church Music – merely provided him with basic skills in compositional technique.
-It took him a while to come to terms with this handicap and he found the obstacles difficult to overcome.
-He later noted: “I would have an idea, I’d write a few bars, but then I’d be stuck.
-It took a lot out of me before I finally discovered how to write a decent long movement!”
-During the initial stages Dvorak had to make up for his lack of formal education by closely studying the scores of the masters by himself and by summoning an extraordinary strength of will.
+The only official music education Dvořák received – two years of study at the Institute for Church Music in Prague – merely provided him with basic skills in compositional techniques.
+Dvořák found it hard to come to terms with this disadvantage, and it took him quite some time to overcome it.
+Addressing this issue later, he noted: “When I had a new idea, I would write a few bars, but then I would be stuck.
+It took a lot of work for me to finally realise how to write a decently long movement!”
+During the first stage of his music career, Dvořák had to make up for his lack of formal education by intensively examining the scores of master composers and by applying extraordinary diligence and willpower.

 Dvořák’s themes are mostly regularly periodic, clearly arranged and have a distinct climax.
 They are often supported by countermelodies in the middle voices, which are composed more or less as independent, self-contained thematic units.
 Dvořák’s melodies are remarkably varied and typically highly cantabile in character.
 The effect they create is one of casualness and spontaneity.

 Dvořák’s rhythms are very lively, multiform and diverse.
 Dotted and syncopated rhythms are typical for his music (these appeared in Dvořák’s works well before his American period).
 The middle voices and bass line are very often highly rhythmical, enlivening the entire flow of the music.
 In many of his musical pieces, Dvořák used irregular rhythmical figures typical for the furiant, a Czech folk dance.

 Dvořák frequently introduced a polyphonic structure to the voices, both in his instrumental and vocal musical pieces.
 To achieve this, he applied a variety of technical devices, from the canon and all kinds of imitation, to the highest form of polyphony, the fugue.